RappyTV/labymod4-api-wiki/docs/pages/addon/features/internationalization.md

 Now, if you want to check if the translation key can be found easily, you call `I18n.getTranslation` with the translation key and possibly arguments.
 The method will return `null` if the key cannot be found.

 As already mentioned, you can internationalize every text the user can see, even the widgets of our Activity system that display text.
-A list of all widgets delivered with our Addon API can be found <a href="/pages/addon/activities/widgets/#all-widgets">here</a>.
+A list of all widgets delivered with our Addon API can be found [here](../activities/widgets.md#all-widgets).

 ## Support Multiple Languages